Deadline for applications: Saturday, June 14, 2025

-The Canadian Science Policy Centre (CSPC) is pleased to announce that the competition for the Science Policy Youth Awards is now open.
+The Canadian Science Policy Centre (CSPC) is pleased to announce that the competition for the 17th Science Policy Youth Awards is now open.
 CSPC is committed to building capacity and empowering the next generation of scientists and policy-makers, to develop their expertise and be able to showcase their talent.
-We encourage all of you below 35 years of age from any discipline, any sector and at any stage of your profession to apply for this award.
+We encourage applications from individuals under 35, across all disciplines, sectors, and career stages, for this prestigious award.

 Overview

 This award recognizes an individual under the age of 35 who proposes an innovative and compelling evidence-based policy proposal that will make a positive impact to Canadian society, economy, and/or environment.
-Proposals should be connected to one or more of the themes/topics for the 2024 CSPC Conference listed below:
+Proposals should be connected to one or more of the tracks of the 2025 CSPC Conference listed below:

-For a detailed description of the conference topics, please visit here.
+For a detailed description of the conference theme, tracks and topics, please visit here.

 Prizes

-The Science Policy Youth Award winner will be recognized prominently at the 16th Canadian Science Policy Conference (CSPC 2024), at the Gala Dinner which will be held during the conference in Ottawa.
-The Science Policy Youth Award winner will receive free admission to CSPC 2024 along with accommodation for two nights at the designated hotel for the conference.
-The award winner will also receive a trophy and certificate from CSPC.
+The Science Policy Youth Award winner will be recognized prominently at the 17th Canadian Science Policy Conference (CSPC 2025), at the Gala Dinner which will be held in Ottawa during the conference on 19-21 November.
+The Science Policy Youth Award winner will receive free admission to CSPC 2025 along with accommodation for two nights at the designated hotel for the conference.
+The award winner will also receive a trophy and certificate from the CSPC.
 Travel support will be available for eligible students.
-Please see the previous Award Winners ceremony here.
+Please see the previous Award Winners and the Award ceremony here.

 How to Apply

 The required elements for a successful application are listed below.
 Upon submission, please ensure your application is fully completed and that it adheres to the stated word limit.
 Please note that the use of AI in drafting policy proposals and/or in completing this application is strictly prohibited.
 Citations for sources of evidence should follow IEEE style with square brackets for in-text citations.
-Citations are not included in the word count.
+Citations are not included in the word count and should be included in the References section.

 Proposals will be reviewed anonymously by the award selection committee.